 What is oesophageal cancer?

-The oesophagus (gullet) is part of the digestive system, which is sometimes called the gastro-intestinal tract (GI tract).
-The oesophagus is a muscular tube.
-It connects your mouth to your stomach.
+The oesophagus (gullet) is part of the digestive system, which is sometimes called the gastro-intestinal or GI tract.
+The oesophagus is a muscular tube that goes from the mouth down through the chest to the stomach.

 Types of oesophageal cancer

-Knowing the type of oesophageal cancer you have helps your cancer doctor plan your treatment.
+Knowing the type of oesophageal cancer helps your cancer doctor plan your treatment.

-• squamous cell carcinoma – this develops in the thin, flat cells of the mucosa, which lines the oesophagus
+• Squamous cell carcinoma develops in the thin, flat cells of the mucosa, which lines the oesophagus.

-• adenocarcinoma – this develops from glandular cells and is often linked with Barrett’s oesophagus.
+• Adenocarcinoma develops from glandular cells and is often linked with Barrett’s oesophagus.

 Cancer can develop anywhere in the oesophagus.
-Cancers in the upper or middle oesophagus are usually squamous cell cancer.
+Cancers in the upper or middle oesophagus are usually squamous cell cancers.
 Cancers in the lower oesophagus are usually adenocarcinomas.
-This includes cancers that develop in the area where the oesophagus joins the stomach.
+This includes cancers that develop in the gastro-oesophageal junction (GOJ).
+This is where the oesophagus joins the stomach.

 Related pages